 |

-DIPOLE MOMENTS The ionized rotating cores of stars, planets and black holes transform the momentum of moving charges into dipole moments, and the sum of moments induced by core ions is captured by the fields of stars, planets and black holes, which increase the velocity of orbiting ions in the direction of core rotation powering super-rotation of atmospheres, high velocity ring currents around stars and planets, and the rotation of spiral galaxies.
+DIPOLE MOMENTS The ionized cores of stars and planets transform the momentum of moving charges into dipole moments and the sum of moments is captured by their fields which increases the velocity of orbiting ions in the direction of core rotation powering super-rotation of atmospheres, and high velocity ionized ring currents around stars and planets.

 Atmospheric super-rotation is a phenomenon where a planet’s atmosphere rotates faster than the planet’s rotation.
 This is observed in the atmosphere of Venus, Titan, Jupiter, and Saturn.
 Venus exhibits the most extreme super-rotation, with its atmosphere circling the planet in 4 Earth days, much faster than its planet’s own rotation in 243 earth days.